Yeolar/puppy/README.md

 Install:
 --------

-You need config puppy-tools after the installation.
+You should config puppy-tools first after the installation.

     $ sudo python setup.py install
     $ pp-config